Ara Gregorian - Artistic Director, violin and viola

 Founding member of the world-renowned Mendelssohn String Quartet and Artistic Director of the Chesapeake Chamber Music Festival, Rosen has appeared on stage throughout Europe, Asia, South America and in all fifty of the United States.
 She has collaborated with the Juilliard, Emerson and Orion quartets and has appeared frequently at the Marlboro Music Festival.
 With the Mendelssohn String Quartet, she served as Artist-in- Residence at the North Carolina School of the Arts and Harvard University.
 Rosen is Professor of Cello at Queens College and serves on the faculty at the Mannes College of Music.

-Director of the Mannes Beethoven Institute, Sauer is highly sought-after as a soloist, chamber musician and teacher.
-He has performed at the Chamber Music Society of Lincoln Center, Philadelphia Chamber Music Society, Philharmonie in Berlin, Palais des Beaux Arts in Brussels and at the Wolf Trap Center, and has appeared at the Marlboro, Seattle, Portland, El Paso Pro Musica and Salt Bay festivals.
-Sauer has recorded for the MSR Classics, Musical Heritage Society, Centaur and Arabesque labels and is on the piano faculty at Vassar College and the Mannes College of Music.
+Director of the Mannes Beethoven Institute, Sauer has performed at the Chamber Music Society of Lincoln Center and the Philadelphia Chamber Music Society; the Marlboro, Seattle, Taos, Portland, El Paso Pro Musica, Music@Menlo and Salt Bay festivals; and Carnegie Hall, Wigmore Hall, the Concergebouw in Amsterdam, the Philharmonie in Berlin and the Palaix des Beaux Arts in Brussels.
+He has recorded for the MSR Classics, Musical Heritage Society, Centaur and Arabesque labels and is on the piano faculty at Vassar College and the Mannes College of Music.

 A 2001 Presser Music Award recipient, Sekino has performed with members of the Peabody Trio, the Los Angeles Piano Quartet and the Mendelssohn Quartet.
 She has appeared at Carnegie's Weill Recital Hall, Parsimmon Hall (Tokyo), Palacio de Festivales de Cantabria (Spain), Castello Caetani (Italy), and at festivals such as Ravinia, Kuhmo, Santander and Norfolk.
 Sekino is Associate Professor of Piano at East Carolina University.

-Winner of the 1998 Naumburg Violin Award, Strauss has performed as soloist with the Hamburg Symphony, the Seoul, Budapest and Bucharest Philharmonics, and the New York Chamber Symphony.
+Winner of the 1998 Naumburg Violin Award, Strauss has performed as soloist with the Hamburg and New York Chamber Symphonies, the Seoul, Budapest and Bucharest Philharmonics, and has served as guest concertmaster of the Berlin Philharmonic and Montréal Symphony.
 He has appeared at the Library of Congress and Alice Tully Hall, at the Marlboro, Moab and the Kammermusiktage Mettlach (Germany) festivals, and with the Philharmonic Violins Berlin on tour in Japan.
 Strauss is on the violin faculty at McGill University in Montreal.

 Vähälä made her concerto debut at the age of twelve with the Sinfonia Lahti in Finland.
-She is a first prize winner of the Young Concert Artists International Auditions and has performed as soloist with the English Chamber Orchestra, Minnesota Orchestra, Finnish Radio Symphony, Helsinki Philharmonic, Simon Bolivar Orchestra and the Israel Camerata.
+She is a first prize winner of the Young Concert Artists International Auditions and has performed as soloist with the English Chamber Orchestra, Minnesota Orchestra, Finnish Radio Symphony, Helsinki Philharmonic, Simon Bolivar Orchestra and the Israel Camerata as well as the MIAGI festival in South Africa.
 Vähälä is a professor of violin at the Hochschule für Musik in Karlsruhe, Germany.

-Artistic director of Concertante, Wang entered the Shanghai Conservatory of Music at the age of ten and won the Menuhin International Violin Competition and the Wieniawski-Lipinski International Violin Competition by the age of fifteen.
-He has performed as soloist with the Royal Philharmonic, London Mozart Players and the Shanghai Symphony Orchestras, and has appeared as a chamber musician at Lincoln Center, the Kennedy Center, and the Aspen and Ravinia festivals.
+Artistic director and founding member of Concertante, Wang entered the Shanghai Conservatory of Music at the age of ten and won the Menuhin International Violin Competition and the Wieniawski-Lipinski International Violin Competition by the age of fifteen.
+He has performed as soloist with the Royal Philharmonic, the Sydney Opera and the Shanghai Symphony orchestras, and has appeared at Lincoln Center and the Kennedy Center.